Failon/workfully-challenge/README.md

 ```
 make start
 ```
-This will build the docker container and run the application. wich will start listening in http://localhost:3000
+This will build the docker container and run the application.
+You can try out the api in the swagger sandbox: http://localhost:3000/api-docs

 Or if you just want to run the tests: